AI2050 AI for Drug Discovery

 During the skills development session, we have done a deep dive into ML model building using the A.baumannii model as an example.
 Now, you have to download the list of compounds available in the Drug Repurposing Hub and continue the "virtual screening" similar to the original author's work.
 To that end, we suggest running predictions against A.baumannii activity and a few accessory models available through Ersilia to select the best candidates.
 In short, the steps to follow are:

-Look at the Ersilia Model Hub models available online (select Online in the left menu of the website).
+2. Look at the pre-selected Ersilia Model Hub models available online in our platform.

 To simplify the exercise, we have prepared 5 subsets of data from the Drug Repurposing Hub.
 Each group should use its assigned dataset only